LokiResearch/EsquisseBlender/Readme.md

 ### 1.4] OpenCV
 Esquisses uses [OpenCV](https://pypi.org/project/pyopencv/) to manipulate images.
 #### Getting OpenCV
-* Install opencv-python using pip
+* Install opencv using pip
+> pip3 install opencv-python
 #### Installing Polygon3 into Esquisse
 * The module downloaded should be located in your python installation folder (probably /usr/local/lib/python3.X)
 * Open the the directory **site-packages**